 Get others involved in teaching your toddler to talk.

 #14.
 Put other children to work teaching your toddler to talk.

 #15.
 Don’t allow your child to whine!
 This is very counterproductive in developing speech.
-You’ll need the worksheet for how to stop whining from the parenting scrolls to accomplish this.
-Click here to get the password.

 When your baby is entering kindergarten, you’ll want to be able to look back and know that you did everything in your Mommy-power to set him up for speech success.